Reading time: 9 min.

 The best low-maintenance full beard styles

-Man wearing a classic full beard
+Black man with a classic full beard

 1. The Classic Full Beard

-The natural (or classic) full beard is just as its name describes it – facial hair that grows almost unhindered until it unites your sideburns, cheeks and chin, covering every part of your face below your nose.
-This style does not need to be very long, a few centimetres will suffice.
-And all the trimming it needs is to remove flyaways and keep it from becoming too wild and frizzy.
+The classic full beard is just as its name describes it – facial hair that grows almost unhindered until it unites your sideburns, cheeks and chin, covering every part of your face below your nose.

 Man wearing a ducktail beard